gmariotti/lassim/INSTALL.md

 How to use the toolbox
 ----------------------
-Before running the LASSIM toolbox is necessary to have completed the steps [Boost installation](#boost-installation), [GSL installation](#gsl-installation), [PyGMO installation](#pygmo-installation).
-Use the files in the `examples` folder for testing it or as an example on how to format your data.
+Before running the LASSIM toolbox is necessary to have completed the steps [Boost installation](#boost-installation) and [PyGMO installation](#pygmo-installation), while [GSL installation](#gsl-installation) is optional for now.
+Use the files in the `examples` folder for testing the toolbox or as an example on how to format your data.

-**[!]** Sometimes is possible that Boost and/or GSL are already installed in your system.
+**[!]** Sometimes it is possible that Boost and/or GSL are already installed in your system.
 Try to build PyGMO against them, but if any error occurs, start considering the possibility of a local installation.

+**[!]** All the installation processes assume clang as the default compiler, but it is not mandatory.

 Boost installation
 ------------------